 *fellow students at Phare Ponleu Selpak and collaborators of the live painting scene in Battambang

 With thanks to Yean Reaksmey, translator and research assistant.
 This interview is part of a series that began with my curatorial research residency in Cambodia in 2016, which was kindly supported by Java Arts, the Artists International Development Fund and National Arts Council Singapore.
-The interviews and materials will be accessible at the Live Art Development Agency as part of the Southeast Asian Performance Collection launched by Something Human in November 2017.
+The interviews and materials will be accessible at the Live Art Development Agency as part of the Southeast Asia Performance Collection launched by Something Human in November 2017.